Gathering detailed insights and metrics for @fastify/swagger

 transforms 2xx

-status codes into 200
+into 200

-, but will omit it if a 200
+, omitting it if 200

-OpenAPI v3 supports the 2xx
+OpenAPI v3 supports 2xx

 syntax so is unaffected.